mdcrosby/animal-ai/docs/definitionsOfObjects.md

 * name: `HotZone`
 * size range `(1,0.5,1)-(40,10,40)`
-* does not terminate and episode
+* does not terminate an episode
 * cannot change color
 * if a `DeathZone` and a `HotZone` overlap the `DeathZone` prevails